Feature request #10727

 |Pull Request or Patch supplied:||No||Resolution:|

 So I have a 34 polygons.
 I select 24 of them and need to calculate a field.
 If I use the new field calculator (bar at the top of the attribute table) and set the value to 2 and hit return nothing happens.
 The field isn't calculated.
 If I click update all - all rows (regardless of selection) are calculated to 2.
 It would seem that in the case of several rows being selected - only those would be calculated.
 If I open the field calculator everything works as expected.

-#1 Updated by Nathan Woodrow almost 6 years ago
+#1 Updated by Nathan Woodrow over 6 years ago

 Hitting Return doesn't work as there is a bug that I couldn't work out before the release, I will fix it after release.

 the update button affects what is shown in the table, if you want to update only the selection you need to set the filter Show Selected and then press Update Filtered.

 I will consider bringing a Update Selection button in 2.6 but I prefer the Filter -> Update method because you get what you see.

 If you need to updates on in batch just leave the filter to Show Selected and it will update as the selection does.

 #4 Updated by Nathan Woodrow about 6 years ago